SirsiMaster/Assiduous/docs/ARCHITECTURE_DESIGN.md

 }
 ```

-> Current UI usage: `public/client/my-qr.html` calls this via `CloudFunctionsService.generateUserQR` from `firebase-init.js`.
-Admin/agent personas can reuse the same callable and URL pattern for their own profile QR pages.
+> Current UI usage (updated): `public/client/my-qr.html`, `public/agent/my-qr.html`, and `public/admin/my-qr.html` now **compute the profile URL in the browser** and render QR codes using the open-source `QRCode.js` library.
+The `generateUserQR` callable is retained for optional persistence/backfill and analytics, but **is no longer part of the critical render path** for persona QR pages.

 ### 2. Frontend Components